-We grab the bible or a magazine and while he walks around doing his thing as if he could care less about the conversation he just walked away from, we sit there,
+We grab a book or a magazine and while he walks around doing his thing as if he could care less about the conversation he just walked away from, we sit there,

-our eyes peering over the pages we read,
+our eyes peering over the pages we’re pretending to read,

 pretending to be fine, and pretending that our heart is not hurt.

-But boy are we hurting and in some cases furious.
+But boy are we hurting and in some cases we can become furious.